Teaching methods

 Assessment methods

-During your first three years, you'll have approximately 16 to 18 hours of teaching contact time with around 20 hours of independent study.
+During your first three years, you'll have approximately 16 to 18 hours of teaching contact time with around 20 hours of independent study per week.
 You'll spend around five days on placement each semester.

 During your time in the Clinical Phase, you'll spend between 35 to 40 hours across five days every week studying and on placements.
-You'll spend around two to three days on ward, clinic or GP placement visits per week with one day of independent study and one to two days of teaching contact time.
-This will include some time on call and some out of hours work.
+You'll spend around three to four days on ward, clinic or GP placement visits per week plus 8 hours of independent study time.
+This will include some out of hours work.

 Your holidays will also differ during the Clinical Phase from the standard student timetable.
 You'll have about six weeks' holiday in each of the clinical phases.
 This is usually taken as two weeks at Christmas, two weeks at Easter, and two weeks during the summer.

-On graduating, you'll be able to provisionally register with the General Medical Council (GMC) for a licence to practice medicine in the UK.
+When you graduate with your BMBS degree, you should usually be able to provisionally register with the General Medical Council (GMC) for a license to practice medicine in the UK.
 We'll help you through this process and provide support as you transition to the UK Foundation Programme.

 To fully register with the GMC and be able to practice medicine unsupervised in the NHS or as part of a private practice, you will need to complete a Medical Licensing Assessment and complete the UK Foundation Programme.